Nice Côte d'Azur International Airport, one of the busiest airports in France, is expanding Terminal Two to offer improved services…

 Timeline and financing

-The total cost of the Kertajati International Airport is estimated to be approximately $800m.
+The total estimated cost of the Kertajati International Airport is approximately $800m.
 Land acquisition began in 2009 and the development was commenced in 2013.

-The air infrastructure of the airport, including runways, air traffic control towers, apron area, taxiways and safety fences, is being financed and managed by the Ministry of Transportation of Indonesia.
+Air infrastructure at the airport, including runways, air traffic control towers, apron area, taxiways and safety fences, is financed and managed by the Ministry of Transportation of Indonesia.

 The Government of West Java Province and state-owned enterprise PT Bandarudara Internasional Jawa Barat (PT BIJB) undertake the development, construction, management and operation of the main passenger terminal, support facilities and other land infrastructure.